paulowe/ml-lambda/README.md

 ## Things to keep in mind

 All the ML frameworks in Python are quite heavy weight when it comes to size.
 However for individual lambda deployments (not as part of a cloudformation stack) there is a hard filesize limit of 50 MB enforced by AWS.
-This is not only because AWS wants to screw with you, but because it wants developers to build apps with the highest performance.

 There are a couple of tricks to reduce the size of your deployment zip-file.
 See [here](https://tech.europace.de/slimifying-aws-lambdas/) and the [resources section](https://github.com/bweigel/ml_at_awslambda_pydatabln2018#resources) for more info.

 ## FAQ